Machine5464/SupportArticles-docs/support/mem/intune/device-enrollment/windows-failed-to-apply-mdm-policy.md

 This behavior is expected.
 You can safely ignore the warning message.

+If enrollment still fails and the device does not show in MDM, check the registry key Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Enrollments\ for any MDM entries blocking the enrollment.

 ## More information

 Below is an example of the `%windir%\debug\usermode\Gpsvc.log` file entry when you enable Group Policy Service debug logging by following the steps in [A Treatise on Group Policy Troubleshooting–now with GPSVC Log Analysis!](/archive/blogs/askds/a-treatise-on-group-policy-troubleshootingnow-with-gpsvc-log-analysis)